Carlotta Addison: The Globe Theatre and later

 In October 1871, at the Globe Theatre, she appeared in a leading role in the first production of Partners for Life by H. J. Byron.
 Further appearances at the same theatre were in 1872 in the first production of Forgiven by James Albery; in a revival of Cyril's Success by H. J. Byron; and in February 1873 in the first production of Oriana by James Albery.

+Addison was associated more with contemporary plays than with the classics, but in 1875 she played Nerissa to the Portia of Ellen Terry in The Merchant of Venice.
 In October 1875, at the Haymarket Theatre, she took the role of Ethel Grainger in Married in Haste by H. J. Byron.
 A reviewer in The Athenaeum (9 October 1875) wrote: "So concentrated and intense was the manner in which she displayed feeling, without going outside the bounds of social custom, that a high position might reasonably be predicted for her as an exponent of realistic drama."

 She married in September 1876 Charles A. La Trobe.
 In the following years her stage appearances were fewer.
 At the Prince of Wales's Theatre in 1877 she was in a revival of London Assurance by Dion Boucicault, as Grace Harkaway; at the Haymarket Theatre in 1878 she was in Sheridan's The Rivals, as Julia.
-In 1881, she played Minnie Simperson in Engaged, by W. S. Gilbert, at the Royal Court Theatre.
-From 1888, she played Ruth Rolt in two long runs of Sweet Lavender by Arthur Wing Pinero at Terry's Theatre.
+In 1881 she played Minnie Simperson in Engaged, by W. S. Gilbert, at the Royal Court Theatre.
+From 1888 she played Ruth Rolt in two long runs of Sweet Lavender by Arthur Wing Pinero at Terry's Theatre.

-In 1910 she appeared in the film The Blue Bird (based on the play by Maurice Maeterlinck) as The Fairy.
+In 1910 she appeared in the film The Blue Bird (based on the play by Maurice Maeterlinck) as the Fairy Bérylune, a role she had played on stage during a long-running production.